arthur-flam/textureOptimization/README.md

 - the authors use a *memory efficient kd-tree*: they only record the position of the source and recover more info as needed.
 - we should *compute the kdtree only once* per scale level, but I ran into odd segfaults errors as I tried...
 - we don't compute origin patches for pixels on the edges.
 Nothing being done, it's very messy...
 We should get rid of those *edge issues* with some padding.
+- we should remove the OpenNL dependency: our energy minimization consists only of weighted averages...

 ## Comparaison with original paper ##